Sleep well: Giant in the mattress industry, Terry Spears, passes but his business lives on

-This week a giant in the mattress industry was laid to rest.
-Terry Spears, who grew two multimillion dollar mattress companies based in Floyd County, passed away Tuesday after a long battle with cancer.
+Terry Spears, who grew two multimillion dollar mattress companies based in Floyd County, passed away Tuesday, Sept.
+28, after a long battle with cancer.

 Terry’s interest in mattress making came from his wife Glenda’s father, Claude Sanford, who used to operate Sanford Mattress on East 12th Street.